dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2904: Creative professionals enhance cultural and social depth.
+### T2904: Society would lack creativity and emotional depth without writers and artists.

 |Support|
 |---|